-a.
+- a.
 Leadership, warfighting competence, and sustained superior performance are the hallmarks of a successful naval INTEL officer.
 Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
 Intelligence officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is imperative.
-The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series). limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
+The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series).
+A limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
 Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and expected to complete the same professional milestone and leadership requirements.
-All officers should demonstrate progress toward completion of advanced education and JQO qualification.
+All officers should demonstrate progress toward completion of advanced education and JQO qualification. - b.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 A very limited number of officers will have had the opportunity to serve in command, executive officer or officer-in-charge, and these positions are highly valued.
 Command/OIC-screened officers lacking a command and executive officer or officer-in-charge tours due to insufficient opportunity shall not be viewed negatively. - c.
-The Intel Community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and below.
+The Intel Community gains a significant number of officers through lateral transfer or re-designation, typically at O-3 and below.
 Some officers will have a mix of assignments in both the Intel Community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel Community.
 Both are equally valuable and board members are encouraged to examine an officer's entire record to assess career potential, leadership, and warfighting ability. - d.
-Fully qualified Intel commanders will: - (1) Be in or have successfully completed 0-3/0-4 operational/sea milestone tour. - (2) Have completed JPME Phase 1. - e.
+Fully qualified Intel lieutenant commanders will have: - (1) Superior performance within their initial operational assignment afloat/ashore. - e.
 Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified Intel commanders will: - (1) Have superior performance in multiple operational assignments as an O-3 and O-4. - (2) Be a top recognized performer at a competitive Intel center, staff, OPNAV, or TYCOM tour as an O-4. - (3) Have demonstrated proficiency in leading Intel operations. - (4) Have superior performance in an O-4 XO/OIC leadership tour (limited opportunity). - (5) Possess an advanced education degree (master's or doctorate).
+The best qualified Intel lieutenant commanders will:

+- (1) Be a top recognized performer in a competitive tour. - (2) Have demonstrated proficiency in conducting Intel support to operations.